 Pet(s) may not be left unattended for more than ten (10) consecutive hours.
-If it is reported to DHA staff that a pet has been left unattended for more than a ten- (10) hour period, DHA staff may enter the unit and remove the pet and transfer the pet to the humane society.
+If it is reported to RHA staff that a pet has been left unattended for more than a ten- (10) hour period, RHA staff may enter the unit and remove the pet and transfer the pet to the humane society or dog warden.
 Any expense to remove and reclaim the pet from any facility will be the responsibility of the resident.